-Statement Description Tags interface-interval Sets the interval at which the server scans the network interface list. server ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64 . server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . query, server ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server ixfr-from-differences Controls how IXFR transfers are cal- culated. transfer journal Allows the default journal's filename to be overridden. zone keep-response-order Defines an ad- dress_match_list of ad- dresses which do not accept reordered answers within a single TCP stream. server key Defines a shared secret key for use with TSIG or the command channel. security key-directory Indicates the directory where public and private DNSSEC key files are found. dnssec continues on next nage
+Statement Description Tags inet Specifies a TCP socket as a control channel. server inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. zone, dnssec interface-interval Sets the interval at which the server scans the network interface list. server ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64. server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . server, query ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server ixfr-from-differences Controls how IXFR transfers are cal- culated. transfer journal Allows the default journal's filename to be overridden. zone keep-response-order Defines an ad- dress_match_list of ad- dresses which do not accept reordered answers within a single TCP stream. server